Queuety

 • the parent stores those workflow IDs in state

-• the parent can later wait for all, any, or a selected subset via await_workflows()
+• the parent can later wait for all, any, quorum, or a named started group

 use Queuety\Enums\WaitMode;